 The NTSB (National Transportation Safety Board) is the federal agency that independently studies the accidents, mishaps, and close calls in transportation.
 Teams of experts from a range of disciplines then propose solutions and corrective actions to prevent future harms.
 Many NTSB solutions have become standard practice and widely adopted, producing exceptional levels of safety—and saving lives.

 Why do we need an NPSB?

 Isn’t there already an agency doing this work?

 Although there are many agencies within the federal government that address issues related to health and health care (such as the Centers for Medicare and Medicaid Services, Centers for Disease Control and Prevention, Agency for Healthcare Research and Quality, Health Resources and Services Administration, U.S. Food and Drug Administration, and Department of Veterans Affairs), there currently is no coordinated federal strategy to address widespread preventable harms.

 Who is leading the effort to establish an NPSB?

-The NPSB Advocacy Coalition was established in February 2021 to advance the creation of an independent federal agency with the ability to study preventable medical errors and recommend solutions.
+The NPSB Advocacy Coalition was established in February 2021 to advance the creation of an independent federal board with the ability to study preventable medical errors and recommend solutions.
 The NPSB Advocacy Coalition represents providers, consumers, health plans, patient safety groups, employers and other purchasers of health care, technology companies, foundations, and universities.
 See the full coalition member list and learn how to join the coalition here.

 How can an NPSB fix the problem of medical error?